protocolbuffers/protocolbuffers.github.io/content/getting-started/gotutorial.md

-1. If you haven't installed the protobuf compiler, follow the [installation instructions](/installation) to install it via your package manager, as a pre-compiled binary or from source.
+1. If you haven't installed the protobuf compiler, follow the [installation instructions](/installation) to install it via your package manager, as a pre-compiled binary, or from source.

 2. Install the Go protocol buffers plugin using the `protoc-gen-go` package in your your package manager, or using the following command: